-4k ultra high definition is defined as a display with at least 8 million active pixels, with the lower resolution boundary being at least 3,840 by 2,160.
-So, if you own a 4k Ultra HD TV (also known as UHD TVs), this will deliver a massive four times as much detail as 1080p Full HD.
+A video camera drone with 4k ultra high definition resolution is defined as a display with at least 8 million active pixels, with the lower resolution boundary being at least 3,840 x 2,160.
+So, if you own a 4k drone, this will deliver a massive four times as much detail as 1080p full HD.
 That is eight million pixels compared to two million pixels.

-Ultra HD isn’t just about quadrupling resolution, it also supports faster frame rates, insane contrast dynamics and extended colors.
+4k Ultra High Definition isn’t just about quadrupling resolution, it also supports faster frame rates, insane contrast dynamics and extended colors.
 According to research by the EBU and the BBC, viewers are equally receptive to high native frame rates (up to 100 Hz), because images are perceived to be more naturalistic and detailed.

 The higher pixel density of a 4k panel also enable you get much closer without the grid like structure of the image itself becoming visible – this means you can comfortably watch a much larger screen from the same seating position as your current Full HD panel.

-Now lets look st some spectacular aerial film.
-This 1st video was filmed with a Phantom 3 Professional in 4k UHD.
-The location for this stunningly scenic video shooting is Koh Yao Yai in Thailand.
+Now, take a look at the below spectacular aerial film captured with a 4k drone.
+This 1st video was filmed with a Phantom 4 Professional in 4k resolution.
+The location for this stunning scenic video is beautiful New Zealand.